 Homeopathic remedies are extremely safe treatment option that may rapidly combat hay fever symptoms.
 For those suffering from itchy eyes, Weleda Gencydo Eyedrops can work wonders, although Dianna advises that your eyes may sting briefly after application.
 Weleda A.G.E. tablets may offer respite from runny nose and sneezing, and New Era Combination H. Tissue Salts can be an excellent and effective choice for young children.

-There are a range of homeopathic options for nasal, throat and hay fever complaints at Commonsense Organics.
+There are a range of homeopathic options for nasal, throat and hay fever complaints at Commonsense.
 For further suggestions, visit one of our six stores and chat with one of our friendly Health Practitioners.

 4. Use a neti pot